jeduden/feature_discovery_widget/README.md

 ### To-do

-0. redo feature-tour tests.
-1. continue creating tests for dismiss ->
 1. Support other feature discovery designs that work non-icon widgets?
 2. Add example with a wider range of configurations.
 3. Remove debug statements
-4. Figure out / work on better test coverage
+4. Better test coverage for FeatureOverlay painting and animations.
 5. Publish package?